cloudfoundry-incubator/cflocal/README.md

 OK
 Plugin cflocal 0.17.0 successfully installed.
 ```
 Note: This version is occasionally out of date.
-If you are using a version of the CF CLI
+Furthermore, if you are using a version of the CF CLI prior to `v6.27.0`,
-prior to `v6.27.0`, you will need to specify the repository where the plugin is located:
+you will need to specify the repository where the plugin is located:
 ```bash
 $ cf install-plugin -R CF-Community cflocal
 ```